Trevor Bannister: Personal life and death

 Bannister was the youngest of three siblings.
 His first marriage was to actress Kathleen Cravos in 1959.
-They had three sons together and later divorced.
+They had three sons together (Simon, Timothy and Jeremy) and later divorced.
 He married Pamela Carson in 1982.

 Bannister died on 14 April 2011, aged 76, after a heart attack at his allotment in Thames Ditton, Surrey.
 Are You Being Served? and Last of the Summer Wine co-star Frank Thornton said that the last event Bannister attended was Thornton's 90th birthday on 15 January 2011, three months before Bannister died.
+Two of his sons followed him into show business: Simon as a theatre stage manager and Jeremy as a producer of commercials and pop videos.